Orzo Pasta Recipe with Tomatoes, Basil and Parmesan

 How to Make our Quick and Easy Orzo Pasta

 Once your pasta is cooking, you can get the rest of the ingredients ready.
-There’s a hefty amount of garlic, tomatoes, basil and parmesan.
-The ingredients are simple, but tomatoes, basil, parmesan and garlic are magical together.
+There’s a hefty amount of garlic, tomatoes, basil, and parmesan.
+The ingredients are simple, but tomatoes, basil, parmesan, and garlic are magical together.
+For an even simpler pasta recipe, take a look at our favorite way to make buttered noodles.

 If you have access to them, use fresh ripe tomatoes.
 If you don’t have any, don’t worry, canned tomatoes work nicely.
-It’s really the tomatoes that are the star.
+It’s the tomatoes that are the star.
 As they heat up in the pan, they release some of their flavorful juices.
 It’s this that’s the start to our sauce.
+By the way, if you are like me and love tomatoes any way you can get them, take a look at our feta and cherry tomato salad (it’s my favorite).

 In addition to the pasta water, we throw a bunch of parmesan cheese into the mix.
 As it melts, it seasons the sauce and also helps the sauce to coat the pasta.